wradlib/wradlib/doc/source/tutorial_radolan_format.rst

 with i, j as cartesian indices.

-wradlib provides the convenience function `util.get_radolan_grid` which returns the radolan grid for further processing.
-It takes an (nrows, ncols)-tuple and returns the projected cartesian coordinates or the wgs84 coordinates (keyword arg wgs84=True) as numpy ndarray (nrows x ncols x 2).
+*wradlib* provides the convenience function :func:`wradlib.georef.get_radolan_grid` which returns the radolan grid for further processing.
+It takes `nrows` and `ncols` as parameters and returns the projected cartesian coordinates or the wgs84 coordinates (keyword arg wgs84=True) as numpy ndarray (nrows x ncols x 2).

 Inverse Polar Stereographic Projection
 --------------------------------------